mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-troubleshooting.md

 ssh USERNAME@orcd-login.mit.edu
 ```

-If the connection hangs or times out, you may be on a network that blocks SSH.
+If the connection hangs or times out, you may be on a network that blocks SSH, or your IP address has been blocked (see [below](#ip-address-blocked)).
 Try a different network or contact [orcd-help@mit.edu](mailto:orcd-help@mit.edu).

 ## Permission Denied